IllyaEpik/QR-app/readme.md

   --- All static files, styles for html, and Java script are located here.
   ### subscription/static/script.js
   --- In this file we create the logic for our "Subscribe" page.
+  ### Qr_codes/views.py
+  ------ For this file we have created a function for rendering Qr-codes (render_create_qr_cods, render_my_qr_cods), and we have also created a function for creating Qr-codes (create_qr_code)
+  ### Qr_codes/urls.py
+  --- We are creating URL links for the site
+  ### QR_codes/tests.py
+  --- We didn't use this file, but if you plan to use it, it is used for tests.
+  ### QR_codes/models.py
+  --- In it we create the QR_CODE model
+  ### QR_codes/apps.py
+  ---This file defines the configuration of the application and is used by Django to initialize itself.
+We also created the SubscriptionConfig class, this class describes the configuration of the Django application
+  ### QR_codes/admin.py
+  --- used to display your models in the Django admin panel
+  ### QR_cods/ __init__.py
+  --- We did not use this file
+  ### QR_cods/templates/create_QR_cods.html
+  --- In this file we create the Create QR-codes page
+  ### QR_cods/templates/my_QR_cods.html
+  --- In this file we create the My QR-code page
+  ### QR_cods/static/QR-cods/create_QR_cods.css
+  --- In this file we set the appearance of the Create QR-codes page
+  ### QR_cods/static/QR-cods/create.js
+  --- In it we create the "logic" of the Create QR-codes page
+  ### QR_cods/static/QR-cods/my_QR_cods.css
+  --- In this file we set the appearance of the My QR-codes page
+  ### QR_cods/static/QR-cods/my.js
+  --- In it we create the "logic" of the My QR-codes page

+  ## home/views.py
+  --- In this file we create the view_home display functions
+  ## home/tests.py
+  --- We did not use this file, but if you plan to use it, it is used for tests
+  ## home/models.py
+  --- We did not create anything here
+  ## home/apps.py
+  ---This file defines the application configuration and is used by Django to initialize it.
+We also created the SubscriptionConfig class, this class describes the Django application configuration.
+  ## home/admin.py
+  --- used to display your models in the Django admin panel
+  ## home/ init.py
+  --- We did not use this file
+  ## home/templates/index.html
+  --- In this file we create the home page
+  ## home/static/home/style.css
+  --- In this file we set the look of the home page
+  ## contacts/views.py
+  --- In this file we create the view_contact display functions
+  ## contacts/tests.py
+  --- We did not use this file, but if you plan to use it, it is used for tests
+  ## contacts/models.py
+  --- We did not create anything here
+  ## contacts/apps.py
+  ---This file defines the application configuration and is used by Django to initialize it.
+We also created the SubscriptionConfig class, this class describes the Django application configuration.
+  ## contacts/admin.py
+  --- used to display your models in the Django admin panel, but we didn't use it
+  ## contacts/ init.py
+  --- We didn't use this file
+  ## contacts/templates/contacts/index.html
+  --- In this file we create the home page
+  ## contacts/static/contacts/style.css
+  --- In this file we set the look of the home page
 ## templates/base.html
 base.html file in your project is the base template for all HTML pages.
 Which is used in Django to organize and reuse the structure of web pages.